 - Examines up-to-date models and applications using novel technologies

-- Contributions from leading scholars around the globe
+- Contains contributions from leading scholars around the globe

 Transportation systems and planning graduate students, researchers, engineers, scholars, consultants, and city stakeholders